Owning a superyacht is the ultimate sign of success, but how much does it cost to purchase a superyacht?

 Many clients prefer to charter a yacht, as this provides variety for each time that they set sail.
 However, owning a superyacht certainly has its benefits over chartering each year, allowing you to completely tailor the yacht to your needs and offering the utmost privacy and an incomparable cruising experience.

-Read on as we break down for you how much it costs to buy and run a yacht and you could be shopping for a marina berth in no time.
-And don’t forget to use a trusted yacht broker, such as Edmiston, to get you the best deal and find the perfect superyacht for you.
+Read on as we break down for you how much it costs to buy and run a superyacht and you could be shopping for a marina berth in no time.
+And don’t forget to use a trusted yacht broker, such as Edmiston, to get you the best superyacht price and deal, while finding the perfect superyacht for you.

 If you are looking to buy a superyacht, the average asking price in 2019-2020 was €8.1m -although it all depends on the size and type of yacht you are buying: older, smaller superyachts (anything under 24m) can start from as little as €150,000, but costs can go up to as much as €175,000,000.